kubedb/docs/docs/guides/mysql/migration/storageMigration.md

 ```
 ## Verify the StorageClass Migrated Successfully

-If everything goes well, `KubeDb` operator will migrate the `StorageClass` along with the data.
+If everything goes well, `KubeDB` operator will migrate the `StorageClass` along with the data.

 Let’s wait for `MySQLOpsRequest` to be `Successful`.
 Run the following command to watch MySQLOpsRequest CR,